BioCity Nottingham

 BioCity Nottingham is a bioscience science park in central Nottingham in the United Kingdom.
-It is the UK's largest bioscience innovation and incubation centre.
+It is the UK's largest bioscience innovation and incubation centre, now run by Pioneer Group, a specialist life sciences real estate and venture building company.

 History

+On Sunday 24 April 1983 there was an explosion at the former Boots site.

+Due to Flosequinan, known as Manoplax, having commercial difficulties, Boots Pharmaceuticals was bought by Knoll Pharmaceuticals, part of BASF in March 1995, for £840m.
+Sibutramine was being developed by Boots at the time.
+100 research jobs were cut at Beeston, and 165 at the site in October 1995.

+On Tuesday 3 September 1996 BASF chairman Jürgen F. Strube visited the Nottingham site.
+BASF decided to sell the site in April 2000.

 In 2002, laboratories and office space were donated to Nottingham Trent University by BASF.
 Biocity was founded in September 2003 by the University of Nottingham, Nottingham Trent University (NTU) and the East Midlands Development Agency (which was based close to BioCity).

 Biocity's premises were developed from the building donated by BASF.
 Phase 1 was completed in March 2004, providing 36000 sqft of space, then Phase 2 in March 2006 provided 24000 sqft.
 When Phase 3 of the development was completed in October 2008, with 45000 sqft, funding from emda also finished.

+Associated Boots site

+Boots had an animal testing site at the priory at Thurgarton, the Thurgarton Research Station, in Nottinghamshire from 1947, set up by biochemist Sir Jack Drummond, which Knoll bought, and moved out in April 1996.

+An animal rights organisation, the Boots Action Committee, had protested at both sites.
+On Sunday 20 June 1982 the ALF entered the Thurgarton site and stole 13 Beagle dogs.
+In 1984 animal rights protesters had tampered with Boots shampoo products.
+On Saturday 3 November 1990 a group of the ALF broke into the Thurgarton site and stole eight Beagle dogs.
+The group appeared at Newark magistrates on Tuesday 13 November 1990.
+43 animal rights protesters were arrested at Thurgarton on 12 November 1990, but criminal charges were dropped.

+Boots Properties decided to sell the Thurgarton site in August 1997 for £1m.

 Background

 Nottingham has a history of bioscience research done at the University of Nottingham, Nottingham Trent University and by Boots, Britain's largest retail pharmacy company, which is based in Dunkirk/Beeston.